facebook twitter google youtube linkedin

 Reduced Water Waste:

-Wind speed sensors help farmers adjust irrigation schedules based on wind conditions, ensuring water is used efficiently and preventing unnecessary evaporation.
+Wind speed sensors help farmers change irrigation schedules based on wind.
+This ensures water is used wisely and stops unnecessary evaporation.

 Preventing Crop Damage: